ssenmosip/mosip-temp-documentation/MOSIP-Data-Architecture.md

 # Data Architecture Principles

-* All personally identifiable information like name, age, gender, address etc and other sensitive information must be stored in an encrypted form
+* Personally identifiable information of an individual like name, age, gender, address etc and other sensitive information must be signed and stored in an encrypted form
-* All personally identifiable information must be signed and stored along with the encrypted data
 * Documents and images must not be stored in a database table.
 They must be stored in a file system and referenced in DB.
-* No business logic applied at database level other than Primary / Unique key, Not null and foreign keys.
+* No business logic applied at database level, only Primary / Unique key, Not null and foreign keys are applied.
 Foreign keys are applied within the same database, if a table is referenced in another database then no FK is applied
 * Database specific features like triggers, DB functions like sequence generators etc must not be used in MOSIP.
 This avoids vendor lock-in
-* Keys (surrogate keys) must be a random number and not be generated based on the record data.
+* Keys (surrogate keys), wherever used, must be a random number and not be generated based on the record data.
 This improves privacy
 * Direct queries on the database by a human must not be made.
-Database administrators must ensure this control during setup
+Database administrators must ensure this control during database configuration setup
 * All DDL and DML statements must follow ANSI standards
 * Database is setup in UTF-8*** file format to support multiple languages
 * Only following datatypes are used